 Seville is home to three UNESCO World Heritage Sites and home to some of the finest monuments and sites in Spain.
 The rambling Alcazar palace complex and gardens, La Giralda bell tower and impressive Santa Maria de la Sede Cathedral used as the final resting place of Christopher Columbus.
 The Metropol Parasol that is the world’s largest wooden structure and contains a market and panoramic terraces.
 The Torre del Oro (Golden Tower), on the banks of the Guadalquivir River, the Almohad walls of Seville and the famous La Maestranza bullring.

 Santa Cruz, is the primary tourist neighborhood of Seville and offers an abundance of bars, theaters and flamenco performances.
 Some of the events and festivals around Easter attract over a million visitors a year.
-Hopefully we will be able to enjoy some of the things we missed this year in the years to come a.c.
+Hopefully we will be able to enjoy some of the things we missed this year in the years to come.

 The Alcázar of Segovia is one of the most distinctive castles in Spain with it’s with it’s disney like turrets and unique shape like the bow of a ship.
 The Alcázar was built as a fortress around the 12th century on the site of an old Roman fort by the Berber dynasty on a craggy hilltop overlooking the city and has been used as a Royal Palace and military academy.
 It is currently a museum and military archive.